matejak/argbash/doc/index.rst

 .. literalinclude:: _static/minimal-output-help.txt
    :start-after: minimal.sh

-Then, it means that we need following arguments
+Then, it means that we need following arguments:

 * One mandatory positional argument.
   (In other words, an argument that must be passed and that is not preceeded by options such as ``--foo``, ``-f``.)